UBC-CIC/cicnet/doc/user_guide.md

 # CICNET User's Guide
-This user guide contains a brief tutorial to get you started using the Vaccine iOT frontend
+This user guide contains a brief tutorial to get you started using CICNET

 ---